Operation Charnwood: Analysis

-Copp also wrote that the British Second Army won an important operational victory during Charnwood and the Society for Army Historical Research recorded that the attacks were a tactical and operational success.
-The Supreme Allied Commander, General Dwight D. Eisenhower expressed concern that a breakout was unlikely.
+Copp wrote that the British Second Army won an important operational victory during Charnwood and the Society for Army Historical Research recorded that the attacks were a tactical and operational success.
+The Supreme Allied Commander, General Dwight D. Eisenhower expressed concern that a break-out was unlikely.
 Montgomery differed; the tenacity of the German defence was no barometer of its longevity.
-Field Marshal Erwin Rommel mentioned to Lieutenant-Colonel Caesar von Hofacker that the front-line in France could only be held for another three weeks.
+Field Marshal Erwin Rommel mentioned to Lieutenant-Colonel Caesar von Hofacker that the front line in France could only be held for another three weeks.
 Hofacker was a member of the German resistance and linked with the Hitler assassination plot and according to Trew, Rommel's comment led to the plot timetable being decided.

-A 6-pounder anti-tank gun of the 1st Battalion, King's Own Scottish Borderers, part of the 9th Brigade of the British 3rd Division, along with two Sherman tanks near St-Pierre Church, 10 July 1944.
+A 6-pounder anti-tank gun of the 1st Battalion, King's Own Scottish Borderers, part of the 9th Infantry Brigade of the British 3rd Division, along with two Sherman tanks near St-Pierre Church, 10 July 1944.

-The serious losses sustained in maintaining a static defence during June led to fractures in the German high command.
-On 1 July, Panzer Group West commander Leo Geyr von Schweppenburg had been replaced by Heinrich Eberbach, following disagreements with Hitler over how the campaign should be conducted.
+The cost of maintaining a static defence during June led to divisions in the German high command.
+On 1 July, the Panzer Group West commander, Leo Geyr von Schweppenburg, had been replaced by Heinrich Eberbach, following disagreements with Hitler over how the campaign should be conducted.
 Gerd von Rundstedt soon followed; that evening, in a telephone conversation with Generalfeldmarschall Wilhelm Keitel, head of OKW, Rundstedt said "Make peace, you fools".
 Taken to task over his endorsement of Schweppenburg's recommendation for a withdrawal, he replied "If you doubt what we're doing, get up here and take over this shambles yourself".
 The following morning, informed that perhaps his health was "no longer up to the task", Rundstedt resigned and was succeeded as OB West by Günther von Kluge.
-The costly battles in and around Caen and Saint-Lô convinced both Eberbach and Kluge that their predecessors had been correct.
-The Germans had suffered heavily, leading Hitler to order Army Group B temporarily to abandon big counter-attacks and stay on the defensive until more reinforcements could arrive to bolster the front.
+The costly battles in and around Caen and Saint-Lô convinced Eberbach and Kluge that their predecessors had been correct.
+The Germans had suffered severely, leading Hitler to order Army Group B temporarily to abandon big counter-attacks and stay on the defensive until more reinforcements could arrive.